Mads Døhr Thychosen: Loan to AC Horsens

 AC Horsens invited Thychosen on a one-week trial in June 2017 and two weeks later the club announced, that they had signed the winger on a loan deal until 31 December 2017.

 FC Nordsjælland

 On 8 August 2019 FC Nordsjælland announced, that they had signed Thychosen on a 4-year deal.

 Return to Midtjylland

 On 31 January 2022, Tychosen returned to his former club FC Midtjylland on a deal until June 2025.

+AIK

+After 1,5 years at Midjylland, Tychosen moved to Swedish club AIK on 30 June 2023, signing a deal until the end of 2025.
+On 8 July Tychosen scored a debut-goal against BK Häcken in a 2–1-lost at Friends Arena.
+On 10 January 2025 it was announced that Thychosen had extended his contract until 31 December 2027.

 Personal life

-Thychosens father, Lars Døhr and uncle, Steen Thychosen, is a former footballers, and his two cousins, Oliver Thychosen & Jacob Thychosen, are footballers.
-Also his little brother, Kasper Thychosen, is a footballer.
+Thychosen's father Lars Døhr, uncles Steen Thychosen and Ulrich Thychosen, and cousins Oliver Thychosen and Jacob Thychosen are all former footballers.
+His younger brother Kasper is a lower-league footballer.

 His favourite player is Wayne Rooney and his favourite team is Manchester United.

-He is a fan of Computer Game Dota 2.
-He has stated that he had considered playing the game professionally had football not worked out for him.